FallibleVagrant/geoconn/README.md

 The map jpgs are sourced from NASA, although I found these particular ones after digging through Reddit's community of map enthusiasts.

 ## Dependencies
-This project uses Dear ImGui, which you can find here:
+This project uses Dear ImGui and stb_image.h, both of which are already included in the project files.
 [https://github.com/ocornut/imgui](https://github.com/ocornut/imgui)
-It is already included in the project files.

-We also use stb_image.h to read jpg files.
-It is already included in the project files, but you may find it here as well:
 [https://github.com/nothings/stb](https://github.com/nothings/stb)

-You should also have the SDL2 development files installed.
+Building requires the SDL2 development files.

 ## Build from Source